 This is appropriate for ages 3+.
-Though younger children can
+Though younger children can decorate the triangle.

 Materials you will need for the spoon angel are

 - a plastic spoon

 - a triangle of construction paper about the same height as the spoon

 - some markers, glitter glue, sparkles or sequins (we used glitter glue)

 - a piece of 8 1/2 x 11 white paper

 - Cut a triangle out of the construction paper (older children can do this themselves.

 - Decorate the triangle however you wish (we used glitter glue, but you could use markers, bits of lace, sequins and/or sparkles.)